-It’s always a good idea to consider buying a travel insurance policy when travelling.
+It’s always a good idea to consider buying a travel insurance policy for your travels.
 Depending on the level of cover, travel insurance could help pay for medical costs, including emergency medical assistance, as well as cancelled trips, lost or stolen belongings and more.

-In the 2021-22 consular report, the Philippines recorded the second-highest number of consular assistance cases from the Department of Foreign Affairs and Trade (DFAT), with 555 cases reported.1 While travel insurance can’t cover everything, it can help provide peace of mind and a financial safety net against financial loss and injury, depending on the level of cover purchased.
+In the 2021-22 Consular State of Play, the Philippines recorded the second-highest number of consular assistance cases from the Department of Foreign Affairs and Trade (DFAT), with 555 cases reported.1 While travel insurance can’t cover everything, it can help provide peace of mind and a safety net against financial loss, depending on the level of cover purchased.

-When choosing a policy, be sure to read over the Product Disclosure Statement (PDS) for the ins and outs of what your travel insurance covers you for.
+When choosing a policy, be sure to read over the PDS for the ins and outs of what your travel insurance covers you for.

 Travel insurance policies can differ, so it pays to check what a policy includes or excludes.
 For a trip to the Philippines, there are a few features you may want to consider including, such as: